 Our current network of RSC’s has allowed us to build an expert knowledge of the retail and hospitality industries which we will utilise to enhance our regional offer within these sectors.
 We aim to build this knowledge and apply this process to other sectoral high demand areas such as Health and Social Care, Construction, Digital Skills, Green Skills etc.

 By adopting this approach, we will provide a focal point for employability providers to access jobs and opportunities for their clients.

-We are keen to engage with businesses who are facing barriers when it comes to their recruitment, whether they be long-standing, sectoral issues or barriers brought on by the Coronavirus pandemic.
+We are keen to engage with businesses who are facing barriers when it comes to their recruitment, whether they be long-standing, sectoral issues or barriers brought on by Brexit, the pandemic, current labour market and economic trading conditions and also barriers that businesses face when developing their own skills and academy offerings.
 Through an innovative, partnership approach, we aim to address and break down these barriers to enable businesses to recruit and train successfully with a view to identifying best practice and rolling this out across the ESES area.

 Our “No Wrong Door” approach means we can tap into our network of partners to ensure your business needs are met with the expert knowledge and tools needed to address recruitment barriers.
 We work closely with the Skills Gateway project (Data Driven Innovation and Housing, Construction and Infrastructure) to identify skills and training gaps and will develop a talent pool for both Gateways to ensure vacancies are filled.